Pre-sessional English courses

 What if I have different start dates or need a higher level?

 If your academic programme begins at a different time or you need to achieve a higher score, you should adjust the timing of your English course.
-Please contact us for advice.
+Please see our English for Academic Study webpages for advice:

 What if my scores are slightly below the recommended level for the pre-sessional course?